"EBT" stands for Examination Before Trial and is synonymous with

 vulnerable to being impeached, which may diminish your credibility with

 When the deposition is complete, you will receive a copy of the minutes.

 It is important to then review the document and if any corrections are

 necessary to write them down on the Errata sheet.
 Once you complete this,

 you will sign the transcript and have it notarized.

 To learn more about how to prepare for your EBT, or about the discovery

 process in litigation,

 speak with a lawyer in our office.
-Friedman & Friedman, Attorneys at Law helps clients across Long Island
+Friedman & Friedman PLLC, Attorneys at Law helps clients across Long Island

 and throughout the state of New York.
 Let us answer your questions!